 Who can use these Supply and Installation Terms & Conditions?

-These Supply and installation terms and conditions are designed for use by a business that supplies and installs equipment.
-The supplier could either be a general contractor offering to do this type of work or a specialist supplier of, say, boilers, bathroom or kitchen equipment in its standard terms.
+A business that supplies and installs equipment can use these Supply and Installation terms and conditions.
+The supplier could be a general contractor offering to do this type of work or a specialist supplier of, say, boilers, bathroom or kitchen equipment in its standard terms.

-Our template comprises a quotation form to be used for each group posed job plus a set of Terms & Conditions which are fairly balanced, while to some extent favouring the supplier.
+Our template comprises a quotation form plus a set of Terms & Conditions which are fairly balanced, while to some extent favouring the supplier.

-Acceptance of the quotation by the client means that the parties have a sensible contract under which the supply and installation services will be performed.
+And when the client accepts the quotation, the parties have a sensible contract under which the supply and installation services will be performed.
 This helps to protect the interests of both client and supplier.

 What are the main issues?

 Scope of work and timing.
-These are important, particularly where an order from a client is needed before the supplier can place its own order with the manufacturer.
+These are important, particularly where the supplier needs an order from the client before the supplier can place its own order with the manufacturer.
 Timing with regard to installation also needs to be agreed in advance but this will usually depend availability of the equipment.

-Client obligations are likely to include the need for the client to provide access to the site when it’s required and any facilities that are specified/agreed.
+Client obligations Among these, the client will provide access to the site when it’s required and any facilities that are specified/agreed.
 This could include storage as well as supply of power/water etc.

 Variations.
-If any changes are proposed, a procedure is necessary under which the supplier will give an estimate for acceptance before any variation is commenced.
+If the client wants any changes, the supplier will give an estimate for acceptance before any variation is commenced.

 Price and payment.
-With a contract for supply of equipment, there is often a requirement for an upfront payment and the payment stages and amounts will be set out in the supplier’s quotation
+With a contract for supply of equipment, the supplier will often need an upfront payment.
+He will include this and the payment stages and amounts in the quotation

 Handover & Liability.
-The supplier will probably accept a period after handover during which defects have to be fixed, probably six months.
-However, if there is manufacturer’s equipment guarantee, unless the defect is attributable to the supplier’s work rather than the equipment, it will be up to the client to contact the manufacturer direct.
+The supplier will probably accept a period after handover for fixing defects, probably six months.
+However, if there is manufacturer’s equipment guarantee, unless the defect is attributable to the supplier’s work rather than the equipment, the client will be responsible for contacting the manufacturer direct.
 Our contract has a clause designed to exclude any supplier liability after the defect period has come to an end.

 The main points cover: